 Internet Hackers have found ways of stealing passwords as they pass through one site and use them to break into computer system at other sites all over the world.

 The hackers can get access to company’s strategic business plans, profit reports, product development information, pricing data, marketing plans, sales contracts, and scientific research data.
-Such information is too sensitive and companies are unwilling to have it accessed unauthorized people.
+Such information is too sensitive and companies are unwilling to have it accessed by unauthorized people.

 - Technology Problems.